hbc/bcbioRNASeq/README.md

 ## Sample metadata

 For a normal bcbio RNA-seq run, the sample metadata will be imported automatically using the `project-summary.yaml` file in the final upload directory.
 If you notice any typos in your metadata after completing the run, these can be corrected in the YAML file.
-Alternatively, you can pass in a sample metadata file into `loadRNASeq()` using the `sampleMetadataFile` parameter.
+Alternatively, you can pass in a sample metadata file into `bcbioRNASeq()` using the `sampleMetadataFile` parameter.

 ### Minimal example